erialm/G4DCM/README.md

 # G4DCM
 Will add more here at some point.

+This code is based on the extended DICOM example in Geant4, using the DCMTK library.
+Most of the code is from that example.
+In the form I use it, it made its first appearance in Geant4.10.3.

 The beam model is currently hard coded for Skandionkliniken.
 If I find it useful at some point I might add some messenger classes so that some fiddling can more easily be done with text input.
 Currently, the necessary input files are all hardcoded as stored in ../../INPUTDATA/ relative the executable.